leocavalcante/swoole-futures/README.md

 ### Async map

-Maps a array into a list of Futures where which item runs concurrently.
+Maps an array into a list of Futures where which item runs concurrently.

 ```php
 $list = [1, 2, 3];